v3io/scaler/README.md

 For example, when the autoscaler decides it needs to scale some resource to zero, it executes the resource-scaler's `SetScale` function which has the knowledge how to scale to zero its specific resource.

-**The autoscaler** - Responsible to periodically check whether some resources should be scaled to zero, it does so by querying the custom metrics API.
-Upon deciding a resource should be scaled to zero, it uses the internal resource-scaler to scale the resource to zero.
+**The autoscaler** - Responsible for periodically checking whether some resources should be scaled to zero. this is performed by by querying the custom metrics API.
+Upon deciding a resource should be scaled to zero, it uses the internal resource-scaler module to scale the resource to zero.
 The resource-scaler will first route all incoming traffic to the DLX, which in terms of K8s is done by changing a service selector, after that, it will scale the resource to zero.

-**The DLX** - responsible for receiving and buffering requests of scaled to zero resources, when it gets a message it creates a buffer for the messages, and tells the resource-scaler to scale the service back from zero.
+**The DLX** - Responsible for receiving and buffering requests of scaled to zero resources, Upon receiving an incoming request it creates a buffer for the messages, and tells the resource-scaler to scale the service back from zero.
-The resource-scaler will scale the resource back up and then route the traffic back to the service (by changing the svc selector).
+The resource-scaler will scale the resource back up and then route the traffic back to the service (by modifying the k8s service selector).

 ## Prerequisites